paulbradshaw/using-spark/README.md

       <link rel="stylesheet" href="css/style.css">
 </head>
 <body>
-  <p>There were 70 Airprox reports involving drones coming close to aircraft over the UK in 2016 - compared to 29 in 2015 and just 6 in 2014.
-There were no incidents at all between 2011 and 2013: <span class="barchart">2010 {4,0,0,0,6,29,70} 2016</span>.
+  <p>There were 70 Airprox reports involving drones coming close to aircraft over the UK in 2016 - compared to 29 in 2015 and just 4 in 2010 <span class="barchart">4 {4,0,0,0,6,29,70} 70</span>.
 There have been 33 incidents up to May 2017. </p>
   <p>That chart above is created using the font Spark: each bar of the chart is actually a number.</p>
-  <p> The font to turn it into a chart needs to be stored in the same place as the CSS file.</p>
+  <p>The font to turn it into a chart needs to be stored in the same place as the CSS file.</p>
 </body>
 </html>
 ```